Legalisation of documents from Finland for use in the Netherlands

 You can have various documents legalised, such as diplomas and certificates.
 The most common documents are extracts from the population register.

-You can get an extract from the population register at a Local Register Office ('Maistraatti').
+You can get an extract from the population register at a Local Register Office (Digi- ja väestötietovirasto).
 Population register extracts show all known data relating to the person in question.
 Finland does not issue separate civil status records, such as birth certificates, certificates of unmarried status, etc.

 Where can you have your document legalised?

-You can get your document legalised at a Local Register Office ('Maistraatti').
+You can get your document legalised at a Local Register Office (Digi- ja väestötietovirasto).
 For details see the website of the Hague Conference on Private International Law (HCCH).
 The information on this website is in English.

 Documents issued by the Finnish consulate in Willemstad (Curaçao)

 Documents issued by the Finnish consulate in Willemstad must be legalised by the Foreign Relations Department (DBB) in Willemstad.
-After legalisation, you can use your document in the Netherlands.
+After legalisation, you can use your document in the Kingdom of the Netherlands.

-As of 1 june 2018 the Consular Service Centre (CDC) can no longer help you apply for documents or have documents legalised for you.
+The Consular Service Centre (CDC) cannot help you apply for documents or have documents legalised for you in Finland.

 Verification of your document